circleci/circleci-docs/jekyll/_cci2/local-cli.md

 ## Configuring The CLI

 Before using the CLI you need to generate a CircleCI API Token from the [Personal API Token tab](https://circleci.com/account/api).
-Once you have a token, configure the CLI by running:
+After you get your token, configure the CLI by running:

 ```sh
 circleci setup
 ```

 Setup will prompt you for configuration settings.
 If you are using the CLI with circleci.com, use the default CircleCI Host.
-If you are using CircleCI Enterprise change the value to your installation address (for example, circleci.my-org.com).
+If you are using CircleCI installed on your own server or private cloud, change the value to your installation address (for example, circleci.my-org.com).

 ## Validate A CircleCI Config

-The CLI can be used to validate your `.circleci/config.yml` file.
-This can save you from pushing commits just for the sake of testing your configuration.
+You can avoid pushing additional commits to test your config.yml by using the CLI to validate your config locally.

 To validate your config, navigate to a directory with a `.circleci/config.yml` file and run: